jsypal04/cjson/README.md

 Much to your dismay this project is currently unusable.
 The idea is it will provide an api with functions that convert json text input to a C unordered map.
 Right now I am planning on simply having one header file and one static library to add to a project.

+## Roadmap

+This is basically a list of things that I want to add.

+- Convert C objects to json text
+- Build out unit tests
+- Do stress testing

 ## Supported Platforms

 I am building this on linux but, out of the goodness of my heart, am considering also making is compatable with Windows.